KnowledgeCaptureAndDiscovery/somef/docs/usage.md

                                   If the --graph_out option is given, this is the format that the graph will be stored in

+  -p, --pretty                    Pretty print the JSON output file so that it
+                                  is easy to compare to another JSON output file.

+  -m, --missing                   JSON report with the missing metadata fields
+                                  SOMEF was not able to find.
+The report will be placed in  $PATH_missing.json, where
+                                  $PATH is -o, -c or -g.

   -h, --help                      Show this message and exit.
 ```